After an amazing Mauritanian Adventure I was ready to experience the Mauritanian capital Nouakchott and beyond.

 There were many checkpoints along intercity roads, but not all of them make you stop.
 To speed things up, it’s good to have several Fiche, or personal information sheets available to hand to the officers in lieu of your passport.

 Entering from the north was a complete disaster.
-There’s no signage to indicate where to go and you will spend a lot of time waiting, without knowing what you’re actually waiting for.
+No signage and a ridiculous amount of waiting.
 The Rosso border in the south was much more efficient, but still not very well signposted.